Four County Community Foundation’s Grant Review Committees and Board of Trustees will be guided by the following general policies and considerations:

 - Projects which facilitate cooperation and collaboration between organizations

-If you have any questions about our grant policies or whether your project fits within our current priorities, contact the Foundation office.
+If you have any questions about our grant policies or whether your project fits within our current priorities, contact the Foundation.
 We will be glad to discuss your proposed project.

 Four County Community Foundation operates without discrimination as to age, race, religion, sex, handicap, or national origin in the consideration of grant requests.